Cirque du Soleil eclipsing traditional Russia circus

 The mega circus is two weeks away from launching its most expensive production ever, a $57-million extravaganza entitled Zarkana, at Moscow's Kremlin Palace.

-The venue itself is monumental: Built on the orders of Soviet leader Nikita Khrushchev and used for Communist party congresses, it is a 6,000-seat theatre inside the Kremlin walls.
+The venue itself is monumental: Built on the orders of Soviet leader Nikita Khrushchev and used for Communist party congresses, it is a 6,000-seat theater inside the Kremlin walls.

-Zarkana will command the space for more than three months -- much longer than most typical theatre and dance shows.
+Zarkana will command the space for more than three months -- much longer than most typical theater and dance shows.

 "There is a huge opportunity here," he said.